Subhra45/Netflix_Project_SQL/README.md

-# Netflix_Project_SQL
+# Netflix TV Shows and Movies data analysis using SQL

-This is a data analysis project using open source data from kaggle.com
+[]